Manage Work Types in Sprinklr WFM

 2. Select Settings from the Left Pane to open the Governance page.

-Follow these steps to export Workloads:
+Follow these steps to export Work Types:

 1. Go to the Workforce Manager Persona App on the Launchpad.